How to keep caterpillars off plants naturally, without using chemicals. Natural insect repellents for garden plants.

-Recently I’ve been finding rapidly gaping holes in my newly planted spinach, kale, cauliflower and broccoli leaves (a big “nuh-uh”).
-As I’ve been focusing on organic and sustainable gardening practices, I’ve been avoiding using any chemicals or toxic sprays, but this means my garden is indeed left wide open to your not-so-friendly neighbourhood bugs and pests.
+My newly planted spinach, kale, cauliflower and broccoli leaves have been developing gaping holes.
+I’m an organic gardener, so I avoid using any chemicals or toxic sprays on my plants, but this means my garden is left wide open to your not-so-friendly neighbourhood bugs and pests.

-If you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!
+Before we get started in learning how to deter caterpillars from the garden naturally – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 Before we start, it’s important you identify specifically which caterpillars you’re dealing with, because some methods will get rid of certain types of caterpillars, but will be ineffective against others.
-The methods below cover some of the most common caterpillars and what you can do to remove them from your garden.
+The methods below cover some of the most common types of caterpillars.

-Cutworms are found to live below the surface of the soil and will eat through seedlings’ stems during the night.
-To help prevent this, using plastic cups or toilet paper rolls by cutting them into 2 inch (5.1 cm) strips and placing them around tender young plants can help protect them from these pests.
+Cutworms are found below the surface of the soil and will eat through seedlings’ stems during the night.
+To help prevent this, grab some plastic cups or toilet paper rolls and cut them into 5 cm strips.
+Place them around young seedlings to protect them from these pests.

-Another option is to use sterile soil to start your seedlings (I bought fresh soil from our local nursery).
-This helps prevent any pests that live through the winter and eat your baby plants.
+Another option is to use sterile soil to start your seedlings, as this will prevent any pests that live through the winter eating your baby plants.

-Tomato hornworms tend to target tomato plants (hence the name) and will strip them of their leaves in less than a day (they work fast!).
-They’re easily recognisable by the large spike on their rear end.
-Picking them off by hand (I always use garden gloves for this) works really well at getting rid of these caterpillars (it’s just tedious).
+These guys target tomato plants and will strip them of their leaves in less than a day.
+Picking them off by hand – while wearing gardening gloves – works well at getting rid of these caterpillars.
 After you’ve picked them off, drop the hornworms into a jar that contains soapy water, which will kill them.
-Otherwise just use your shoe to squish them.
+Alternatively, you can use your shoe to squish them.

 Swallowtail Butterfly Caterpillars

-Alternatively, planting extra dill, parsley, and fennel for the butterflies to eat is another way to keep these little guys away, and ensuring there is enough to go around.
+Alternatively, planting extra dill, parsley, and fennel for the butterflies is another way to keep these little guys away and ensure there’s enough to go around.

 Cabbage Moth Caterpillars

-Covering your garden and plants with translucent fabric (so as to allow light to still pass through) or by using polypropylene row covers are both good ways to protect cabbages, mustard plants, swede, or rapeseed from falling prey to cabbage moths and other pests.
+Covering your garden and plants with translucent fabric – which allows light to still pass through – or using polypropylene row covers can help protect cabbages, mustard plants, swede, or rapeseed from falling prey to cabbage moths and other pests.

-Pre-made row covers can be bought at garden centres (I bought mine from our local nursery), but you can also make your own!
-All you have to do is stick hoops into the ground and cover them with either perforated plastic or fabric sheeting.
+To make your own row covers; stick hoops into the ground and cover them with either perforated plastic or fabric sheeting.
 These materials should let in both sun and air but also serve as a barrier for most bugs.
-TIP: It’s a good idea to weigh down row covers on one end using bricks, wood planks, or other heavy materials (prevents it blowing open and allowing bugs in).
+Weigh down row covers on one end using bricks, wood planks, or other heavy materials – preventing it from blowing open.

 Check Plants Frequently for Eggs

-Rake/sweep up and remove all of the fallen leaves and debris around your plants each autumn/fall.
-This will help keep the caterpillar population under control (in case there are any eggs hidden away amongst them all).
-Also, check the leaves on the plants for caterpillar eggs – regardless of the type of caterpillar you’re dealing with – throughout the growing season (pay particular attention to the underside of leaves).
-Ensure you check both tops and bottoms of the leaves carefully and thoroughly.
+Sweep up and remove all of the fallen leaves and debris around your plants each autumn.
+This will help keep the caterpillar populations under control – in case there are any eggs hidden amongst all the debris.
+Throughout the growing season, check the leaves on the plants for caterpillar eggs, paying particular attention to the underside of leaves.

 When you find any eggs, pinch off the egg or snip off the leaf and throw it in the garbage.